USA Play in Individual International Competitions

 PLUS

-Plus any US players in the top 16 of the ITSF single rankings
+Plus any US players in the top 16 of the ITSF Single rankings: Tony Spredeman,

-Plus any US Women in the top 8 of the ITSF women's singles rankings
+Plus any US Women in the top 8 of the ITSF Women's Singles rankings: Dusty

-Plus anyone who places in the top 3 at WCS open Singles (Tom Yore and any US
+Plus any men who place in the top 3 at WCS Open Singles: Tom Yore and Todd

 **People in wheelchairs: This new category is open to physically disabled players who suffer from paraplegia and limited mobility in the lower limbs.
 These players require a wheelchair for everyday use and compete in a wheelchair.
 The eligibility requirement to compete in this category is a permanent substantial or total loss of function in one or both legs due to conditions such as spinal injury, ankylosis, amputation or other lower limb disability.
 This category is open to male and female players of any age.
 Players in wheelchairs will compete on specially designed tables.